docker/labs/beginner/chapters/webapps.md

 $ docker pull ubuntu
 ```

 To get a new Docker image you can either get it from a registry (such as the docker hub) or create your own.
-There are tens of thousands of images available on [Docker hub](https://hub.docker.com).
+There are hundreds of thousands of images available on [Docker hub](https://hub.docker.com).
 You can also search for images directly from the command line using `docker search`.

 An important distinction to be aware of when it comes to images is between base and child images.